Authored by the expert who managed and guided the team behind the Philippines Property Pack

 What are the most common reasons citizenship is denied in the Philippines?

-The most common reason citizenship applications are denied in the Philippines is failure to prove continuous residence, because applicants often have unexplained gaps or excessive time spent abroad.
+The most common reason citizenship applications are denied in the Philippines is failure to prove continuous residence, because courts require solid evidence that you truly lived in the country for the required period without significant gaps.